Ktomine/alx-system_engineering-devops/README.md

-This repository contains solutions to the shell tasks
+These are the solutions to shell permissions